Technological advancements can transform any industry or job function overnight — including B2B sales.

 Lead prioritization: Sales reps spend much of their time manually qualifying leads.
 Manual analysis is not only time-consuming, but it also leaves you prone to errors.
 Automated lead scoring and routing can alleviate this stress, by identifying the opportunities most likely to close, and ensuring they make their way to the correct team member for outreach.

-Reporting: Reporting is crucial to ongoing success and improvement – but if your team utilizes outdated processes, reporting can quickly become tedious and time-consuming.
+Reporting: Reporting is crucial to ongoing success and improvement. but if your team utilizes outdated processes, reporting can quickly become tedious and time-consuming.
 Automated reports save time and resources by ensuring the right individuals receive the most relevant data in a timely, organized manner.

 Remember: automation should help streamline your sales process, but it shouldn’t overtake it completely.
-Automate tasks to save time, but maintain the human element—after all, sales is all about interaction and relationship building.
+Automate tasks to save time, but maintain the human element.
+After all, sales is all about interaction and relationship building.

 If you’ve worked in sales for any amount of time, you know the best way to do this is to reach your prospects where they’re most active.

-Aside from the social platforms themselves, the latest social tools offer a variety of features to inform and simplify your social selling efforts.
+Enter: social selling.
+This growing trend refers to salespeople using social media to interact with prospects and customers.
+Aside from the social platforms themselves, the latest social selling tools offer a variety of features to inform and simplify your social selling efforts.
 Here are a few of these features:

-Social listening – identify important conversations and keywords that signal a person may be a good fit for your products or services.
+Social listening – Identify important conversations and keywords that signal a person may be a good fit for your products or services.

 In recent years, the B2B buyer’s journey has seen a significant shift.
-The internet has enabled the proliferation of information in a way that’s never been possible before.
-As such, this has drastically transformed the buyer’s journey in three ways:
+The internet enabled the proliferation of information in a way that’s never been possible before.
+As such, this drastically transformed the buyer’s journey in three ways:

-More educated buyers:
+More educated buyers

-Buyers are more skeptical:
+Buyers are more skeptical

 Today’s B2B buyers are increasingly cynical of the marketing and sales messages they encounter.
 The reason for this is simple: Buyers don’t believe vendors have their best interests at heart, but rather, are too focused on pushing a sale.

 For those who work in sales, this places even more emphasis on relationship building.
 If your prospect doesn’t trust you, you won’t close the deal.
 It’s as simple as that.

-More saturated marketplace:
+More saturated marketplaces

 For salespeople, this means you have to work even harder to have your message heard.
 The key to rising above the competition lies in personalization.
 Forget the one-size-fits-all sales pitch and tailor your outreach to the person in front of you.
 Your prospects want to feel understood.

-Key Takeaways About B2B Selling and Technology
+Key Takeaways On Technology And The B2B Selling Process

-Technology should benefit salespeople, but, if you rush implementation or choose the wrong products, technology can do more harm than good.
-So, take a step back, assess your goals, and identify areas you want to improve.
-Then, determine what technology addresses your needs best.
+But if you rush technology implementation or choose the wrong products, it can do more harm than good.
+So take a step back, assess your goals, and identify areas you want to improve.
+Then determine what technology addresses your needs best.

 To learn how ZoomInfo fits into your technology stack, contact our sales team today.
-Our B2B contact database is just what you need to reach decision makers faster.
+Our B2B contact database is just what you need to reach decision-makers faster.